 I’m pretty sure this is the American Robbin.
 From what I can tell, these birds are quite common in our area.
 They also tend to dominate the bird feeder, when I’m feeling generous enough to fill it.
 Their presence alone is enough to scare away the smaller birds bold enough to think they have a “right” to the food in the feeder.
 However, the big black crow (yet to be photographed) is pretty much the nuclear option when it comes to domination.
 There’s nothing remarkable about the noise this robin makes.
 From the observations I’ve made, they just make rapid noisy shrill calls, and are nothing like the meadow lark.
 If making a comparison to the world of tropical fish, they are kind of like the fresh water fish compared to the salt water fish.
 Their bellies are colorful, if you consider one color colorful.

 I think this one is called a Common Grackle.
 What’s strange, is that when this bird is in poor lighting, they look completely black.
 But if the sun is shining on them, you can see their bright blue head and brown feathers.
-They also have yellow eyes.
+They also have bright yellow eyes.
 These guys are pretty aggressive.
 If they have a nest in the area, they will deliberately make noise and try to lead you away.
 They also gather in bunches and make quite a ruckus.
-There also appear to be different variations of this bird, perhaps more than just the male and female version.
+They can easily overpower the smaller birds at the bird feeder.
+I’ve learned to get different kind of seed for this reason.
+There are two other type of Grackle; boat-tailed and great-tailed.
+I’m pretty sure this is the Common Grackle because of the bright yellow eyes and the smaller tail feathers.

 More to come …